LuckyYoon/pin-in-this/README.md

 # Yoontown Rhavenge

 Yoontown Rhavenge is a top-down shoot'em up game.
 Our game takes inspiration from [Bullet Hell](https://en.wikipedia.org/wiki/Bullet_hell), a subgenre of shoot'em up games also known as **manic shooter**.
 The game is written in Python 3.14 and utilizes the popular [pygame-ce](https://github.com/pygame-community/pygame-ce) library.
 All classes for the game are located in [zclasses.py](zclasses.py) and the configs are located in [zconfig.py](zconfig.py).
-All sprites and sound effects were made from scratch specifically for the game.
+All sprites and sound tracks were made from scratch specifically for the game.

 ![The Rhavenger of Yoontown in Phase 1](images/phase-1.png)